 Like all support calculators, the figures derived are only as accurate as the numbers input into the program.
 This calculator does not take into account all tax scenarios or consider all possible tax deductions.
 As such, our support calculations are not guaranteed.
 We make no warranty as to its accuracy or ability to match to other programs, either express or implied.
 In order to obtain as accurate of a support calculation as possible, you should consult a qualified family law attorney in your geographic area.

 Where does this number come from?

-Our free California child support calculator is based off the formula utilized by all courtrooms in California and is published in the family law statutes.
+Our free California child support calculator is based off the formula utilized by all courtrooms in California and is published in the family law statues.
 The support figure that this calculator generates is commonly referred to as “guideline” and is typically what a courtroom will use to determine your monthly payment.
 A skilled attorney can argue to have this amount either raised or lowered depending on the situation.
 Cristin has established herself as an expert at this process and will fight to get you the best results.
 If you have additional questions on support or believe your numbers may be inaccurate, please give us a call or schedule a consult.

 Understanding California Child Support Guidelines

 Knowing your rights or obligations regarding child support is extremely important before filing for divorce.
 Learning why support is offered, how long it will be paid, and exactly how much will need to be provided will help you be better prepared for what to expect.

 California’s public policy is that a parent’s first and foremost responsibility is to support their child.
 It does not matter if you are a mother or a father, if you are the middle of a divorce, or have never been married to the other parent.
 If you have traditionally stayed at home caring for your child, or historically been the primary financial support in your former relationship, it doesn’t matter.
 This obligation is mutual and important.

 What is the Purpose of Child Support?